lithops-cloud/lithops/runtime/ibm_vpc/README.md

 lithops image build -b ibm_vpc --overwrite
 ```

-Note that if you want to use this default image, there is no need to provide the image ID in the config, since Lithops will automatically look for it.
+Note that if you want to use this default image, there is no need to provide the image ID in the configuration, since Lithops will automatically look for it.

 For creating a custom VM image, you can provide an `.sh` script with all the desired commands as an input of the previous command, and you can also provide a custom name: